 Their lore origins are rather amusing: due to a diktat that the Imperial Faith wasn’t allowed to have its own force of ‘men under arms’, it instead raised an all-female army of bloodthirsty zealots, armed them all with deadly weapons and power-armoured corsets, and unleashed them on the Emperor’s enemies.

-On the 9th edition Warhammer 40k tabletop, the Sisters of Battle are a powerful, but high skill-level force that relies on overlapping buff aura abilities, stat-upgrading prayers, and careful manoeuvring for victory – though all that is aided by ‘Miracle Dice’ which allow you to store up useful dice results, and whip them out later in the game to get out of tight spots.
+On the 10th edition Warhammer 40k tabletop, the Sisters of Battle are a powerful, but high skill-level force that relies on careful manoeuvring for victory – though that is aided by ‘Miracle Dice’ which allow you to store up useful dice results, and whip them out later in the game to get out of tight spots.

 The gold-armoured giants of the Adeptus Custodes are the personal bodyguard of the Emperor of Mankind – bigger, stronger, smarter, and deadlier versions of regular Space Marines, crafted directly from the Emperor’s own genes.

-Originally there were 10,000 of them, but in the 41st millennium this elite force has been whittled down to just a few hundred.
+Originally there were 10,000 of them, but in the 41st millennium this elite force has been whittled down – though given their secretive nature, it’s hard to say justhow many.
 Luckily, each individual ‘Custodian’ is a fighting force unequalled by almost any other being in the galaxy – meaning you’ll quite often see a tabletop army of Adeptus Custodes that’s just a handful of miniatures strong.

 Don’t be fooled by the numbers, though.
 With multiple layers of defensive saving throws, it’ll take your opponent a lot of firepower to take out each Custodian, and if the let you get close, the Custodes’ exceptional offensive abilities and unique weaponry will tear through pretty much anything on the table.